-The last born of twelve children, Buddy Snipes was born in 1945 in Macon County, Alabama, and still lives nearby.
+The last born of twelve children, Buddy Snipe was born in 1945 in Macon County, Alabama, and still lives nearby.

 As a child, he made toys for himself and the other children out of whatever he could find.
 He also made wagons and wheelbarrows out of tree limbs and scrap lumber.
 He sold them to neighbors.
 Later, Snipe worked as a pulpworker, a logger, a farmhand, a dishwasher, and he fixed things for people—broken furniture, sagging doors and fences.

 He incorporates the elements of high art: line, form, texture, balance, color, while also remaining uninhibited by the norms of those elements.
 Mr. Snipe adds rhythmic improvisation & narrative which bridges the worlds of Primitive and Modern art in completely original ways.

 Click images to enlarge